 Mortgage interest is one of the single largest expense line items for InterRent REIT.
-Given the current rates in the market for both CMHC insured and conventional mortgages, it is management's expectation that it will be able to continue to refinance existing mortgages as they come due at rates that are in line with up-coming mortgage maturities.
+Given the current rates in the market for both CMHC insured and conventional mortgages, it is management's expectation that it will be able to continue to refinance existing mortgages as they come due at rates that are in line with the overall weighted average.
 Mortgage debt has increased on an overall basis, mainly attributable to up-financing for property acquisitions and repositioning.